AOsaili/Free-GenAI-Bootcamp-2025/sentence-generator/meta-ai/prompt.md

 </feedback>

 ## Student Input:
-- Sentence:   Bear are at the door, did you leave the garbage out?
+- Sentence:   If it starts raining, we will have to cancel the picnic.
 - Difficulty: Intermediate